Season 1, Episode 44

 Lorne Brown:

 So who knows?
-I don’t know how that works with, ’cause I know laser has a systemic effect.
-And again, we think sometimes things are isolated or very separate, but we start to realize when you treat one area it has a cascade of events that affects everything.
-So .
-But I think that’s a really interesting study and I would expect one side would do better than the other.
+I don’t know how that works, because I know lasers have a systemic effect.
+And again, we think sometimes things are isolated or very separate, but we start to realize when you treat one area it has a cascade of events that affects everything, but I think that’s a really interesting study and I would expect one side would do better than the other.
 I just hope there was a control that got nothing.
 Right.
 Yeah.
-So I could see that. ’cause it could be that systemic effect.
-So in general, in your practice, in your, in your clinic, again you guys you do I V F, you’re seeing a lot.
-I think you have an interest in a lot of experience with endometriosis and P C O S. Yes.
+So I could see that. because it could be that systemic effect.
+So in general, in your practice, in your, in your clinic, again you guys do IVF, you’re seeing a lot.
+I think you have an interest in a lot of experience with endometriosis and PCOS.
+Yes.
 And again, now we’re learning you’ll use your medical protocols, so drugs and surgery.

 But you also are interested in homeopathy.
-I know you like the naturopathic medicine like we have at our clinic.
+I know you like naturopathic medicine like we have at our clinic.
 Yes.
-The IV therapy and low level laser therapy.
+IV therapy and low level laser therapy.
 Yes.
-I’m always a fan with the adjunctive therapies.
-Like at, we have at ACU balance, naturopathy, Chinese medicine laser.
-We like to use ’em on ourselves because they’re about health promot, you don’t have to be sick to use ’em.
-Like I wouldn’t volunteer for an egg retrieval or for a, a heart surgery.
+I’m always a fan of adjunctive therapies.
+Like Acubalance, naturopathy, Chinese medicine laser.
+We like to use them on ourselves because they’re about health prompt, you don’t have to be sick to use them.
+Like I wouldn’t volunteer for an egg retrieval or for a heart surgery.
 Right.
-Just for the hell of it. , you know.
-So I’m curious, do you for yourself use homeopathy?
-Do you get IV therapy for s nutritional IV therapy for yourself?
+Just for the hell of it, you know.
+So I’m curious, do you use homeopathy for yourself?
+Do you get IV therapy for nutritional IV therapy for yourself?
 Are you one, are you a user of the, of the medicine that you tend to refer and to

 Shaun Tregoning:

 Your patients?
 Yes, absolutely.
 Particularly supplements.
-Like I’m a strong believer in, in doing a lot of things.
+Like I’m a strong believer in doing a lot of things.
 I have uh, I have insulin resistance personally.
-And so I like to use things like myosis AOL and ine, which as a step to try and avoid having to use a drug like metformin.
-Ultimately they both had fairly profound effects on me anecdotally in improving my insulin resistance, which we shouldn’t be really surprised about. ’cause there’s, there’s actually good published evidence on both of those supplements in the settings I use like N M N, which I will often recommend to patients with reduced egg reserves.
+And so I like to use things like myosis, AOL and ine, which is a step to try and avoid having to use a drug like metformin.
+Ultimately they both had fairly profound effects on me anecdotally in improving my insulin resistance, which we shouldn’t be really surprised about. because there’s actually good published evidence on both of those supplements in the settings I use like NMN, which I will often recommend to patients with reduced egg reserves.
 You know, based on a lot of the work that’s coming out of David Sinclair’s lab at Harvard.
-He’s a molecular geneticist who’s shown, who’s shown quite, he’s done quite a lot of work on the tuan or the, or the use genes, the anti-aging genes showing, you know, that as we age, we we, we drops in in levels of N A D. Um, and so using N A D supply agents like NME can be beneficial in reducing the signs of aging.
+He’s a molecular geneticist who’s shown, who’s shown quite, he’s done quite a lot of work on the tuan or the, or the use of genes, the anti-aging genes showing, you know, that as we age, we we, we drop in levels of NAD.
+Um, and so using NAD supply agents like NME can be beneficial in reducing the signs of aging.
 And there’s quite a bit of research that’s been done on animal models showing improvement in, in egg quality, uh, as used stuff like N men and it has profound anti-aging effects on, on human cells.
 So all of that kind of stuff I’d absolutely use for myself because there would be little points recommending patients use it if I didn’t, if I didn’t actually believe it worked.

 Lorne Brown:

-I I agree with that.
-And you know, there’s times where we have our staff meetings in my clinic and there’s a whole bunch of us hooked up to IV nutritional IV therapy and getting our glutathione,
+I agree with that.
+And you know, there’s times where we have our staff meetings in my clinic and there’s a whole bunch of us hooked up to IV nutritional IV therapy and getting our glutathione

 Shaun Tregoning: